sharknet56/MALW/README.md

 This is a project for the Malware course from the Master in cybersecurity of UPC (Polytechnic University of Catalonia)

 ## Disclaimer
-This project is only for educational pruposes
+This project is only for educational proposes

 ## The project
 In this project we develop a malware with a set of exploits.